-The fox body Mustang story had started in 75/76 with three design teams competing for having their designs slated for production.
+The Fox Body Mustang story started in 75/76 with three design teams competing for having their designs slated for production.
+See the Birth of the Fox Mustang here.
 It was Jack Telnack’s team that had won the privilege of turning their design to reality.
-Jack had brought the age of aerodynamics to Ford despite being warned against it with this new fox body Mustang.
-Despite being born into OPEC, high gas prices, fuel rationing and a crises of confidence the 3rd generation Mustang is still considered a very important piece of Mustang history.
+Jack had brought the age of aerodynamics to Ford despite being warned against it with this new Fox Body Mustang.
+Despite being born into OPEC, high gas prices, fuel rationing and crises of confidence the 3rd generation Mustang is still considered a very important piece of Mustang history.

 Special Models from Tuners & Dealerships

 The early 80’s Fox body Mustang’s factory engine options didn’t inspire too much.
 From turbo 2.3’s to the under-powered 119HP 4.2L V8 in 80 and 81.
 Thankfully we saw the return of the 5.0 V8 in 1982 with the “Mustang GT” badge which has been in hiatus for a while.
 Ford’s marketing team had used the slogan “The Boss is back” with the reintroduction of the GT.

 While Saleen was only ramping up, Summit Ford dealership had started selling a special edition Mustang called the Dominator GT and had three stages of modifications and a seriously beefed-up 5.0L as an option.

 Then a man named Tom Solomon had created another tuner Mustang with his 1983 Predator G.T.
 302 which saw 8 sales in the first year and a substantial increase the following year with 130 units sold.
 1984 also saw the birth of the first Saleen Mustang.
 In the early-mid 80’s we saw things like the Predator GT302R and supercharged Saleens.